How to avoid account freezes at Mercury, Wise and Revolut

 90% of preventive freezes in under 30 days when the customer answers the first KYC email with the right documentation.
 Account freezes are the nightmare of international entrepreneurs.
 Here is how to prevent them and what to do if it happens.

-Mercury and Wise resolve 90% of preventive freezes in under 30 days when the customer answers the first KYC email with the right documentation.
+Mercury and Wise resolve the vast majority of preventive reviews when the customer answers the first KYC email with the right documentation.

 In Mercury